 Nina blinked.
 "You're going to do what?"
 She pushed off of the chair and dove forward.
 "Oh no you don't!
 Chas come back!" she called, chasing her out of the throne room and into the hallway where the other handmaidens screamed in surprise as they barreled past.
 "Sto~p!"

 She laughed as she struggled to keep up with her taller, longer legged friend.
-Thank you Chasta...she thought warmly, watching the brunette look back and stick out her tongue again.
-You always know how to break my anxiety.
+That Chasta, she thought warmly, watching the brunette look back and stick out her tongue again.
+What would she do without her?

 Hours later, Nina flipped anxiously through a thick pamphlet of the treaty her father had given her while listening to the steady sound of six armored horses trotting in front of the carriage.
 The king had said to make sure and read it, but there was no way she could concentrate with Ethan sitting right in front of her.
 All she could do was stare at the pages dumbly.